Davewalsh3/Global_Warming/readme.md

 * To see the effects of greenhouse gases on our planet.
 * To give a glimpse of how much carbon emissions are produced by us (Human beings).
 * To know about the worst countries that contributing to global warming.

+## Targeted groups that would be interested in this website

+* Climate change activists
+* People who are insterested in learning more about global warming
+* People that want to have more understanding about how to fight climate change

+## Wireframes

+[Press here](https://balsamiq.cloud/s5v1jfk/pveqqpq) to view the used wireframes that were made with **Baslamiq**